 As a person of the centre-Right, I imagine that my friend would prefer a society where people are socially graded according to economic, educational and cultural class but perhaps not according to race or ethnicity.
 I, on the other hand, would prefer a society in which people are not socially classified.
 That puts me at the extreme Left.
 Notwithstanding, I think everybody should possess, by right of birth, sufficient capital for him to be able to turn his labour into his needs and luxuries of life, independently of any employer or benefactor.
 That puts me well to the Right.
 So I must be a political paradox.

 I think this confusion arises because people try to over-simplify the notion of political stance.
-Years ago, when I was involved with filing systems, it was well known that if the number of available files was even one less than the number of categories under which documents had to be filed, then confusion would reign.
+Years ago, when I was involved with filing systems, it was well known that if the number of available files were even one less than the number of categories under which documents had to be filed, then confusion would reign.
 Similarly, if one tries to express a composite concept like political stance with less than the number of independent variables it contains, then confusion will reign.
 Right-Left is a variable which can only move in one dimension.
-Yet people vainly try to use it alone to describe political stance, which is a multi-dimensional concept.
+Yet people vainly try to use this by itself to describe political stance, which is a multi-dimensional concept.
 So confusion reigns.

 The notion of political stance, which life-long observation has given me, comprises three separately demarcatable concepts, which are free to vary independently of each other.
 These are social character, capital distribution and mode of government.
 There may, of course, be others.
 But at least my three should yield a clearer notion of political stance than just one.
 I will therefore describe what I mean by each of these three and then assemble them to form a composite 3-dimensional view of my notion of political stance.